michaelcmartin/monocle/doc/api.md

 Sound effects are .wav files.
 Monocle will allow up to four sound effects to play simultaneously.

+At the moment, Monocle's sound backend is the SDL2_mixer library.
+This library is a little finicky about what kinds of .wav files it will consume; you will basically have to ensure that it gets either 11025, 22050, or 44100 Hz WAV files or the playback may fail.

 ### Data Structures ###

 ```C